Triple-JAM/controlling-RGB-LED-by-hand-gesture/README.md

 ---
 ## 🔍 Table of Contents

-1. 🖐️ How It Works
+1. 🖐️ Introduction
+2. 🖼️ Representation
-2. 📦 Prerequisites
+3. 📦 Prerequisites
-5. ⚡ How It Works
+4. ⚡ How It Works

 ---
-## 🖐️ How It Works
+## 🖐️ Introduction

 | Gesture | Functionality                    |
 |---------|----------------------------------|